 HOW DID OPEN TO GROW HAPPEN?
 HERE IS WHAT OUR FOUNDER BOB BROWN HAS TO SAY.

-CHAPTER 1 – GUATEMALA
+CHAPTER 1 – GUATEMALA (2011-2017)

-In March of 2011, we were introduced to Bob Graham, one of the first individuals to bring microcredit into Central America.
-Over a 20 year period, Bob built the Katalysis Microfinance Network of Central America with over 180,000 borrowers and over $60 million in loan capital.
-In 2004, he started NamasteDirect which enables low-income women in Guatemala to make more money in their businesses by providing them with a business adviser, skills-building classes, and micro-loans.
+In March of 2011, we were introduced to Bob Graham.
+Bob was one of the first individuals to bring microcredit to Central America as the Founder of the Katalysis Microfinance Network.
+Following 20 years growing Katalysis, in 2004 Bob started Namaste Direct (Namaste) in Guatemala to enable low-income women to make more money in their businesses by providing them with a Business Development Program (BDP) consisting of a business adviser, skills-building classes, and micro-loans.

-CHAPTER 2 – NICARAGUA
+CHAPTER 2 – NICARAGUA (2017-2020)

 At the end of 2017, Open to Grow re-deployed its funds from Guatemala to Nicaragua.
 Interestingly, Nicaragua is where we first got our feet wet in microcredit.

 During the Guatemala phase-out period, we analyzed many possible MFI partners.
 Following negotiations and due diligence, we entered into a funding agreement with ADIM.
 We selected ADIM primarily because of its focus on poor women entrepreneurs.
 We began funding micro business loans with ADIM in November 2017.

 ADIM was founded in 1989.
 Its managing director, Patricia Padilla, was one of the original founders.
 Back in 2008, ADIM was one of four MFIs that Karen and I interviewed when volunteering for another Canadian charity.

 ADIM was a small, well-organized microfinance institution (MFI) with six branches and 7,000 clients.
 Over 90% of its borrowers were women, many of whom were very poor.
 ADIM’s operations and results were excellent.